th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 Rhasspy combines all needed tools for a voice assistant, from wake word to intent handling.

 # Speech To Text
-This is the primary function of rhasppy and allows Rhasspy to convert a voice command to a JSON event.
+This is the primary function of Rhasspy and allows Rhasspy to convert a voice command to a JSON event.
 The offline transcription of voice commands in Rhasspy is handled by one of three open source systems:

 - Pocketsphinx
 - Kaldi
-- DeepSpeech (This tool are we using)
+- DeepSpeech (The tool we are using)

 [Read more about Speech To Text](/pages/knowledge/speech-to-text)